NinaP04/Budgetplaner-2.0/README.md

 ### 3. Database Management

 All relevant data is managed via an ORM (e.g. SQLModel or SQLAlchemy).
 For the pizza example this includes users, pizzas, and orders.
+Alle relevanten Daten werden via ORM () gemanaged.
+Für FinFlow beeihaltet das Benutzer, ...

 ---